 Cahal grew up in Northern Ireland and is a graduate of the Queen's University, Belfast in Northern Ireland.
 He studied for his Bar Exams in Northern Ireland.
 After coming to Australia, he undertook further legal studies at the University of Melbourne.

 From 1995 he worked at the Federal Court of Australia and from 1997 to 1999 he was Associate to Justice Ryan of the Federal Court.

-Cahal is a former elected member of the Victorian Bar Council from 2004 to 2007.
-He has also served on sub-committees of the Victorian Bar including the Asylum Seeker Subcommittee of the Legal Assistance Committee and the Professional Standards Committee.
+Cahal served as a member of the Victorian Bar Council from 2004 to 2007.
+He has also served on committees and sub-committees of the Victorian Bar including the Pro Bono Commitee.